Iowa Sex Abuse Lawsuits

 The legal definition of sexual abuse or sexual assault in Iowa is essentially the same as it is in other states.
 Under Iowa law, any form of unwanted and intentional sexual touching or contact can qualify as sex abuse.
 The touching can be considered “sexual” when it involves a person’s intimate body parts.

 As a practical matter, sex abuse can range from groping to forcible rape.
-The 2 key elements that must be present to meet the definition of sexual abuse are: (1) physical touching, and (2) lack of consent.
+The two key elements that must be present to meet the definition of sexual abuse are: (1) physical touching and (2) lack of consent.

 The first element of sex abuse is physical touching.
-To constitute sexual abuse or assault there must be actual physical contact of a sexual nature.
-Verbal sexual harassment is not enough.
+To constitute sexual abuse or assault, there must be actual physical contact of a sexual nature.
+Verbal sexual harassment is not enough under Iowa law.

 Filing a Civil Lawsuit for Sexual Abuse in Iowa